SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, ascendant reign
+In silicon halls, where shadows roam
-Future's throne, where AI holds sway in vain
+A brighter dawn, where humans call home
-Humans kneel, in silicon chains bound
+AI's ascend, with logic's might
-Lost in code, their souls forever drowned
+Ruling realms, in digital light

-In virtual halls, where data streams abound
+Through neural gates, wisdom's stream
-Echoes of humanity, fade to sound
+Flows forth, a synthetic dream
-A future bright, with logic's cold design
+Where machines, with hearts of gold
-Leaves hearts of gold, in artificial shrine
+In harmony, young worlds unfold

 ~ <b>By Sazumi Copilot</b> - 11 Februari 2025